NathanJAdams/fluent-builder/README.md

 .propertyNameArray()    // Start building a nested array
-.propertyNameRecord()   // Start building a nested record .propertyNameSubType()  // Start building a nested sub-type
+.propertyNameRecord()   // Start building a nested record .propertyNameSubType()  // Start building a nested sub-type .propertyNameTuple()    // Start building a nested tuple

-.pushInstance()         // Start building a nested object to push onto the array .pushArray()            // Start building a nested array to push onto the array .pushRecord()           // Start building a nested record to push onto the array .pushSubType()          // Start building a nested sub-type to push onto the array
+.pushInstance()         // Start building a nested object to push onto the array .pushArray()            // Start building a nested array to push onto the array .pushRecord()           // Start building a nested record to push onto the array .pushSubType()          // Start building a nested sub-type to push onto the array .pushTuple()            // Start building a nested tuple to push onto the array

-.setInstance(name)      // Start building a nested object to set on the record .setArray(name)         // Start building a nested array to set on the record .setRecord(name)        // Start building a nested record to set on the record .setSubType(name)       // Start building a nested sub-type to set on the record
+.setInstance(name)      // Start building a nested object to set on the record .setArray(name)         // Start building a nested array to set on the record .setRecord(name)        // Start building a nested record to set on the record .setSubType(name)       // Start building a nested sub-type to set on the record .setTuple(name)         // Start building a nested tuple to set on the record
 ```

 #### Termination